Alex Kirilloff Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective eight K/9, the fourth-worst in the league.
+- The 8.1 strikeouts per nine innings compiled by the Royals pitching staff ranks 26th in the league.

-- The Royals' 5.21 team ERA ranks 28th across all league pitching staffs.

-- Royals pitchers combine to surrender 126 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- The right-hander last pitched on Saturday against the New York Yankees, when he threw six innings, allowing two earned runs while giving up five hits.
+- The righty last appeared on Sunday against the New York Yankees, when he went five innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.